nirandiw/t3-oct-wxd-enablement/README.md

-### AILI Smarter Search and Answer generation
+### Smarter Search and Answer generation
-This reposity maintains the code used in the IBM CE-ATO AILI project.

 This code implements this architecture for AILI smarter search and answer generation.
 ![aili](https://github.com/kamago/CE-AILI/blob/nirandi/AILI_architecture.png)

-Following services are hosted in the IBM Cloud - Australian Taxanation Office (2791946) acount.
+Following services are hosted in the IBM Cloud.
 1. IBM Watsonx Discovery
 2. watsonx.ai service
 You must have access to this account.